FlorianFranzen/libcbsdk/README.md

 libcerebus
 ==========

+**Currently not maintened or further developed.
+Project was not funded in the end**

 **WIP: Currently still depends on Qt5.
 This will hopfully change soon.**

 A C++ library that allows you to interact with Blackrock Microsystems neural signal processing hardware.